Image Credit: Alexander Kondratenko/Shutterstock.com

 Love them or loathe them, commercial drones are buzzing ever more widely around our skies bringing with them benefits and challenges to the aerospace industry.
-The benefits are often cited; easy to fly, remotely maneuvrable, computer-driven collision avoidance software, security reconnaissance, medical aid to name but a few.
+The benefits are often cited; easy to fly, remotely maneuverable, computer-driven collision-avoidance software, security reconnaissance, medical aid to name but a few.

 Reliability and Feasibility

 The current wave of commercial drones have a worse record for failure then drones in the public sector do.
 15% of new micro-drones sold in 2018 had bugs that would ground them within 6 months.
 One of the challenges manufacturers face is in designing drones that meet the current Federal Aviation Authority (FAA) standards in the US.
 Under FAA rules, commercial drones must fly below 400ft, weigh under 500 pounds, must not exceed 100mph in flight, and yield right of way to manned aircraft.
 The operator must always be in the line of sight of the drone as well.
 These standards make designing a commercial drone quite limiting.
 Complying with the line of sight rule itself is next to impossible.
 If drones are to be used for things like package deliveries (as Amazon continues to test), then the areas they can deliver to would be severely limited.
 Designing a drone that is commercially feasible whilst meeting FAA regulations has left many companies scratching their heads.
 For a drone to have a realistic commercial and logistical value, it would have to go above the 55-pound weight limit and be operated remotely.